interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 **Note**: If you receive an error, you may need to prefix the previous command with `bundle exec` (i.e., `bundle exec jekyll serve --destination <master-branch-directory>`).

-If compilation succeeded, the `_site` directory should now be populated with the newly-compiled site and your webpage will be locally visible at `http://localhost:4000`.
+If compilation succeeded, the `<master-branch-directory>` directory should now be populated with the newly-compiled site and your webpage will be locally visible at `http://localhost:4000`.

 ### Deployment
 Website deployment is handled via GitHub.
-Simply push both branches to their respective remote branch and GitHub will render the `master` branch to `https://interactiveaudiolab.github.io`.
+Simply push ALL the modified files in both branches to their respective remote branch and GitHub will render the `master` branch to `https://interactiveaudiolab.github.io`.